 Under this proposal, producers will have an increased liability to document feeding rates to confirm compliance with the regulation.
 Certifiers will have to develop tracking systems with producers and their feed mills to verify compliance.
 Larger poultry operations change the rations frequently to keep cost down by only feeding to meet the bird's needs.
 These operations will have detailed records on flock age, size, and feed rations fed on a daily basis.
 However, it will be somewhat complicated if a pullet flock is transferred to for egg production to another farmer who is with another certifier.
 All the feed documentation will have to follow as well.
 Smaller operations often feed the same ration throughout the life cycle of the bird and therefore would never feed more than the average.
 Certifiers have indicated that mechanisms can be developed with their clients, suitable to verify compliance with the regulation.
 They are in part motivated by the behavioral issues being reported by their inspectors during this first season under the new cap.
-The NOP may need to issue Guidance Documents or Instructions to certifiers Association (ACA) often work together and help each other gain consistency in areas like this.
+The NOP may need to issue Guidance Documents or Instructions to certifiers to clarify how verification can be obtained.
+Certifiers affiliated with the Accredited Certifiers Association (ACA) often work together and help each other gain consistency in areas like this.
 This could also be a part of the annual training for certifiers conducted by the NOP and ACA.